 A brief bio:

-Dr. Thomas J. Doherty is a psychologist from Portland, Oregon who specializes in applying an environmental perspective to mental health and well-being.
+About: Dr. Thomas J. Doherty is a psychologist from Portland, Oregon who specializes in applying an environmental perspective to mental health and well-being.
 Thomas provides individual and couples therapy and coaching through his business Sustainable Self, and also consults about sustainability, health and performance to groups and organizations.

 Therapy Approach: Thomas Doherty’s approach to therapy, counseling and coaching with individuals is highly interactive and positively-focused.
 He integrates techniques that have been demonstrated to be effective into a unique plan for each client.
 A collaborative relationship with clear feedback is at the core of the work.
 See my client testimonials.